Davis Street/Evanston station

-Evanston Davis Street is a commuter railroad station in downtown Evanston, Illinois.
+Davis Street/Evanston is a commuter railroad station in downtown Evanston, Illinois.
 It is served by Metra's Union Pacific North Line with trains going south to Ogilvie Transportation Center in Chicago and as far north as Kenosha, Wisconsin.
 In Metra's zone-based fare system, Davis Street is in zone 2.
-As of 2018, Evanston Davis Street is the 12th busiest of Metra's 236 non-downtown stations, with an average of 1,876 weekday boardings.
+As of 2018, Davis Street is the 12th busiest of Metra's 236 non-downtown stations, with an average of 1,876 weekday boardings.
 The station is next to the Davis station of the Chicago Transit Authority's Purple Line, where CTA and Pace buses terminate.
 Between the two stations is 909 Davis Street, a six-story building with a kiss-and-ride loop for car drop-off.

 Davis Street station, at Davis Street and Maple Avenue, has two elevated platforms.
 Northbound trains stop at the west platform and southbound trains stop at the east platform.
 The ticket agent's office is on the east platform.
 At ground level, there is a restaurant called Chef's Station.
 Just to the east of the Davis CTA station is the 12-story Sherman Avenue Garage.

-As of September 20, 2025, Evanston Davis Street is served by all 71 trains (35 inbound, 36 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.
+As of September 20, 2025, Davis Street is served by all 71 trains (35 inbound, 36 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.
 During the summer concert season, an extra weekend train to Ravinia Park station also stops here.

 This is the closest Metra station to most of the buildings on Northwestern University's Evanston campus, with the exception of Ryan Field, which is closer to Evanston Central Street station.